These are the most common scams in the cryptocurrency business

 Once purchased, the share price rises and fraudsters sell their own shares.
 In this way, they benefit from that action and leave the victim with worthless actions.

-The impersonation of celebrity identities through the creation of false accounts, from which their followers are encouraged to invest in non-existent investment plans, is also quite common.
+It is also quite common for celebrities to be impersonated by creating fake accounts, from which their followers are encouraged to invest in non-existent investment plans.

+You may be interested in: Kim Kardashian sued for alleged cryptocurrency scam

 This method is joined by fake exchanges via emails or social media posts.
 In them, people are encouraged to invest a certain amount to access an even larger amount as a reward.